All Episodes

 We're at a full-blown catastrophe.

-We we passed crisis a long time ago.
+We passed crisis a long time ago.

-Uh we're approaching now eight, nine million people coming into this country illegally since Joe Biden took office, just to put that in perspective.
+We're approaching now eight, nine million people coming into this country illegally since Joe Biden took office, just to put that in perspective.

-So we're we're surpassed 40 states now as far as the number of people coming into this country.
+So we're surpassed 40 states now as far as the number of people coming into this country.

-Your story's a different one.
+Your story is a different one.

 You came from the Soviet Union and came here legally.